automix-llm/automix/README.md

 - We experiment with 5 datasets: CNLI, CoQA, NarrativeQA, QASPER, and Quality.

 - Note: The dataset are sourced from [scrolls](https://www.scrolls-benchmark.com/).
-Please cite scrolls and the appropriate sources if we use these datasets.
+Please cite scrolls and the appropriate sources if you use these datasets.
 We are making them available in a sinlge jsonl file for ease of use and reproducibility.
-For details on how CoQa was prepared, see [**Preparing COQA**](https://github.com/automix-llm/automix/blob/main/colabs/Preparing_COQA.ipynb).
+For details on how CoQa was prepared, please see [**Preparing COQA**](https://github.com/automix-llm/automix/blob/main/colabs/Preparing_COQA.ipynb).

 - **Inputs:** All input data for the AutoMix project is provided in `automix_inputs.jsonl`.
 You can access and download it directly from [Google Drive](https://drive.google.com/file/d/1dhyt7UuYumk9Gae9eJ_mpTVrLeSTuRht/view?usp=sharing).